rht-labs/tech-exercise/docs/slides/content/tech-exercise-i.md

 ### Why do we do it?
 * **Traceability**: Having your environment descriptions and structure stored in a version control system allows us to audit changes made to the system, tracked to the individual who made them
-* **Repeatable**: Moving from one cloud provider to another should be a simple task.
+* **Repeatability**: Moving from one cloud provider to another should be a simple task.
 Picking a deployment target should be like shopping around for the best price that week.
 By storing all things as code, systems can be re-created in moments in various providers
 * **GitOps**: A single source of the truth means no more tribal knowledge or experts needed to set up cables or attach hard drives